upper waypoint

 The Alliance is also concerned with the potential for a massive data grab, similar to what’s happening to the field of journalism.

-“Most of what archives have is not digitally accessible,” Antell added, noting that companies developing the large language models are “going to the archives and saying, ‘We’ll digitize your material for free in exchange for being able to scrape it.’
+“Most of what archives have is not digitally accessible,” Antell said, noting that companies developing the large language models are “going to the archives and saying, ‘We’ll digitize your material for free in exchange for being able to scrape it.’
 It’s an immediate gain for the archives, which are mainly small and struggling for their survival.
 But it’s very shortsighted.
 It’s a Faustian bargain.
-Their metadata, that’s much more valuable than the actual material, and so, their long term ability to survive is really compromised.”
+Their metadata, that’s much more valuable than the actual material, and so, their long-term ability to survive is really compromised.”

 Others are less concerned about generative AI’s incursion into archival materials.
-“I’ve found that sometimes, the gatekeepers of archival collections protect their domain of archival material so tightly that they forget that the goal is the public see the footage or images, that it is re-surfaced as often as possible and discussed; that it is accessible,” noted Oakland producer Charlotte Buchen Khadra.
+“I’ve found that sometimes, the gatekeepers of archival collections protect their domain of archival material so tightly that they forget that the goal is the public see the footage or images, that it is re-surfaced as often as possible and discussed; that it is accessible,” Oakland producer Charlotte Buchen Khadra said.
 “Perhaps AI can help make various archives easier to search, for example.
 I’m hopeful.”

 The Alliance is not calling for documentary filmmakers to stop using generative AI altogether.
-They say there are plenty of examples of beneficial uses, like in the HBO doc Welcome to Chechnya, which overlaid the faces of volunteers on top of people facing anti-LGBTQ persecution in Russia, to protect them from identification.
+They say there are plenty of examples of beneficial uses, like in the HBO doc Welcome to Chechnya, which overlaid the faces of volunteers on top of people facing anti-LGBTQ persecution in Russia to protect them from identification.

 Primarily, the Alliance guidelines beg for transparency.
 That message is being received with open arms by many old-timers in the field.